 - disputes between participants and SIX Swiss Exchange

 - contractual penalties imposed

 is lodged initially with the Appeals Board or the Sanctions Commission.
 Once a decision has been made by the lower-level body, a complaint may ultimately be taken to the SIX Swiss Exchange Board of Arbitration.
 The latter's decision is final and conclusive.

 The Board of Arbitration is based in Zurich and comprises one chairman and two arbitrators, one appointed by each of the parties in the individual case in question.
 The chairman and his deputy are appointed by the President of the Swiss Federal Supreme Court for a four-year term of office.

-The chairman may conduct verbal conciliation proceedings.
+The chairman may conduct an oral procedure for reconciliation.
 The Swiss Federal Code of Civil Procedure (Schweizerische Zivilprozessordnung) is applicable to the arbitration proceedings.

 Financial Market Infrastructure Act

 Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (Financial Market Infrastructure Act, FMIA)

 Regulations Use of Fines

 Rules for the Appeals Board of the trading venues of SIX